 English is often referred to as ‘the language of Shakespeare and Milton.’
 Milton’s poetry has been seen as the most perfect poetic expression in the English language for four centuries.
 His most famous poem, the epic Paradise Lost is a high point of English epic poetry.
 Its story has entered into English and European culture to such an extent that the details of our ideas of heaven and hell and paradise, Adam and Eve, Satan.

 George Orwell was the pen name of Eric Blair, a twentieth-century writer, equally at home with journalism, essays, novels, literary criticism and social commentary.
 He was famous in all those areas, but will be particularly remembered for two of his novels, Animal Farm and Nineteen Eighty Four, both among the most significant works of literature of the twentieth century, packed with memorable quotes.

 Harold Pinter won the Nobel Prize for Literature in 2005, three years before his death from cancer.
 He had a career of more than half a century as a playwright, director, actor, and writer of screenplays for television and film.
 He was, without doubt, the most influential English playwright of the twentieth century and so earns his place on this list.

 Samuel Taylor Coleridge was an English poet, best known in his time as a literary critic and philosopher.
 He was immensely influential in English literature as one of the founders of the English Romantic Movement and when one talks about ‘the Romantic poets,’ it’s Coleridge’s name that springs to mind.

-There are other great English language writers closely associated with the English writing scene, and could have been included in this list had they been born in England.
+There are many other great English language writers closely associated with the English writing scene that would have been considered for this list had they been born in England.
 Writers like Irishmen, James Joyce, William Butler Yeats, Jonathan Swift and Oscar Wilde, and the American, T.S.
 Eliot.